acflippo/Intro_to_Computer_Vision/README.md

 To exit your Notebook environment, just save your notebook and close all Jupyter notebook tabs in your browser.
 On the command prompt from where your notebook was launched, run Ctrl-C to stop the IDE and type "y" <hit return> to confirm.
 To deactivate your python environment run "conda deactivate".

+Note: __DO NOT USE the Anaconda Navigator__ (the GUI) to launch your Juypter notebook as it will not initiate your py37cv environment as required for these lessons.

 <pre><code>